ZAKI1905/ActiveTargetSim/README.md

 ## Overview

-**ActiveTargetSim** is a Geant4-based simulation toolkit designed to study the generation, transport, and stopping behavior of muons in a layered target geometry.
-The simulation enables controlled testing of muon-producing targets and potential moderation schemes, supporting future work in muon-catalyzed fusion and related areas of applied particle physics.
+**ActiveTargetSim** is a Geant4-based simulation toolkit designed to study the generation, moderation, and stopping behavior of muons in layered target geometries.
+The simulation provides a testbed for understanding muon production and transport in dense materials and supports future R&D in muon-catalyzed fusion and applied particle beam technologies.

-The code allows for flexible target geometries, including:

-- **Thin graphite targets** for primary proton interactions
-- **Tungsten converter stacks** to produce and absorb muons
-- Optional **carbon stack** and **alternating moderator-absorber configurations**

-The simulation tracks:

-- Muon creation energy
-- Stopping location (in space and in material)
-- Radial displacement from beam axis
-- Target layer index of final muon stop
+Key capabilities include:

+- Configurable converter stacks with varying material thicknesses
+- Longitudinal and radial muon diagnostics
+- Target-layer indexing
+- Visualization and filtering of muon-containing events only

+Recent updates add a **D-T gas region** for potential fusion capture, along with **event-level filtering** to selectively visualize events with muon production.

 ---

 ## Key Features

-- Configurable geometry:
+- **Modular detector geometry:**
-  - Thin graphite target for primary proton collisions
+  - Thin graphite target for initial proton collisions
-  - Stacked tungsten converter layers
+  - Gradient-thickness tungsten converter stack (e.g., 2.0 mm to 0.2 mm)
-  - Alternate configurations include carbon stacks and graphite-tungsten sandwich targets
-- Uniform magnetic field aligned with beam axis (z-direction)
-- ROOT-based histogramming of muon kinematic and spatial observables:
+  - Optional D-T gas capture region placed downstream
+- **Muon diagnostics with ROOT histograms:**
-  - Creation energy
+  - Muon creation energy
-  - Stopping z-position
-  - Radial stop distance
+  - Longitudinal and radial stopping locations
-  - Target layer index of final stop
+  - Target volume index
-- G4SmoothTrajectory-based visualization
+  - D-T region stop statistics
+- **Localized uniform magnetic field** applied in D-T region
-- Debug-mode output for muon creation/stopping diagnostics
+- **G4SmoothTrajectory-based visualization** for particle tracking
+- **Selective event retention** for GUI: only muon-producing events are visualized
+- Fully commented source with **Doxygen support**

 ---